FAQ

 LED Wall Rental Fee

-+ Setup & Teardown ($300–$800)
++ Setup & Teardown ($300–$800, if not included)

-+ On-Site Technician ($200–$700 for event duration)
++ On-Site Technician ($200–$700)

-+ Content Creation (optional: $500–$2,000)
++ Content Creation ($300–$2,000, optional)

-+ Interactive Add-ons (optional: LED floor, QR message wall)
++ Interactive Add-ons (LED floor, QR wall)

 + Taxes